jncmel/spike-analysis/README.md

 Contains the final templates and their spiketimes for different recordings which were used for plotting the raster across trials and firing rates.

 ### Scripts
-Custom python code used for plotting the raster across trials and firing rate of different templates from the result files of different recordings.
-The start time of the stimulus is needed for plotting the response to the stimulus for different conditions (Control, CNQX addition, etc..).
+Custom python code used for plotting the raster across trials and firing rate of different templates from the result files of different recordings. <br/>The stimulus time for different conditions (Control, CNQX addition, etc...) is required for recreating the plots.
+This can be found in **Stimulus_times.pdf**
 - The scripts used for plotting the raster and firing rate requires [h5py](https://docs.h5py.org/en/stable/#), which can be installed as <br/> `pip install h5py`